rzfeeser/githubActions-OrderADominosPizza/README.md

 ## Structure
 ### /
   - **order.py** - This is the script that does the ordering.
 The order itself is paid for in cash, therefore, for security, the final "order" click is commented out.
 You need to uncomment this yourself to make the script work correctly.
+  - **requirements.txt** - Python requirements to make the script function.

 ### /.github/workflows
   - **order.yml** - A GitHub workflow that uses Selenium to order the pizza.